REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer: Method

 The proof of Theorem \ref{thm:revolver} is in the Section \ref{sec:thm:proof}.
-Theorem \ref{thm:revolver} shows that a positive evolution reward shaping factor shifts the goal of policy optimization towards the direction of target robot compared to setting $h=0$.
-This allows the policy to give more weight to the experiences gained with evolved robots, without sacrificing sample efficiency due to changes in the sampling distribution.
+Theorem \ref{thm:revolver} shows that a positive evolution reward shaping factor shifts the objective of policy optimization towards the direction of the target robot compared to setting $h=0$.
+This allows the policy to give more weight to the experiences gained with ``more evolved'' robots, without sacrificing sample efficiency due to changes in the sampling distribution.